angietseng/angietseng/README.md

 - 👋 Hi, my name is Angeline Tseng
-- 👀 Interested in tech, AI/ML, health, and neuroscience
-- 💃 My hobbies are tennis, basketball, long run, pilates, film photography, fashion, reading and watching movies.
-I also love anything art related and anything aesthetic.
-Recently started to learn how to crochet!
+- 👀 I like to learn new things and solve problems.
+In my free time, I enjoy creative hobbies and staying active!
 - 📫 How to reach me: \
      Email: angelinecct3@gmail.com \
      LinkedIn: https://www.linkedin.com/in/angeline-tseng/